yale-cpsc-419-templates/pset-3-template/README.md

 1. On the secondary webpage, add a button or a link labeled "Edit" associated with the "Label" section.
 Upon clicking this button, the user must be presented with a webpage containing a form with a `textarea` element (see [this webpage](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/textarea) for details) initially populated with the current value of the label for the object, and a submit button labeled "Submit".
-When the user submits this form, it must send an HTTP `POST` request to your server that will change the value of the label for this object in the database to match the new text that the user entered in the text area.
+When the user submits this form, it must send an HTTP `POST` request to your server that will change the value of the label for this object in the database to match the new text that the user entered in the text area, and the user should be presented with the secondary webpage showing the object's new label (and, of course, the other required information about the object).
+The server must accept this `POST` request at the endpoint `/obj/<int:obj-id>`.

+> **Note**: This is the same endpont as the secondary webpage; the only difference is the HTTP method associated with the request: in this case, that method is `POST`; in the other, it is `GET`.

 ### Optional Additional Features

 If you *and your partner* are both enrolled in CPSC 519, you must implement at least one of the following additional features.

-2. The default styling of an HTML table is quite ugly.
+2. The default styling of an HTML table is quite ugly in most browsers.
 Use CSS to spruce up your tables:
    * Add padding of `5px` to all sides of every cell in each table
    * Add a `1px` wide `gray` border between rows of each table
    * When the mouse hovers over a particular row of each table, change that row's background color to `lightgray`
    * You are free to style your application in any other manner that looks good to you (but nothing else is required)
    * Place your CSS into a file named `styles.css` that is loaded by your primary and secondary webpages, but not included directly in those pages
-2. On the primary page, add a button or link labeled "Clear Previous Search" that, when clicked, displays the primary page with empty input fields and no table of results.
+3. On the primary page, add a button or link labeled "Clear Previous Search" that, when clicked, displays the primary page with empty input fields and no table of results.
 It must be the case that clicking the button or link causes any stored state to be reset to an initial or empty state, including any state local to the browser (such as cookies) and any state stored on the server.

 ---
 ## Specific Endpoints

-There are three endpoints to which your application must respond (assume your server is listening on port 80):
+There are three endpoints to which your application must respond:
-1. `http://yourserver:80/` must return the primary page
+1. `/` must return the primary page
-2. `http://yourserver:80/search?...` must return the results of a search using the parameters in the query string (that is, the primary page).
+2. `/search?...` must return the results of a search using the parameters in the query string (that is, those that the user entered on the primary page).
-   * The parameters accepted by the `/search` endpoint must be `l` (for the label), `a` (for the agent name), `c` (for the classifiers), and `d` (for the department)
+   * The parameters accepted by the `/search` endpoint must be `l` (for the label), `a` (for the agent name), `c` (for the classifiers), and `d` (for the date)
-3. `http://yourserver:80/obj/<int:obj_id>` must return the secondary page populated with information about the object with the `id` provided in the query string.
+3. `/obj/<int:obj_id>` must return the secondary page populated with information about the object with the `id` provided in the query string.

-Students completing the [additional 519 activities](#additional-requirements-for-519-students) must add endpoints to accomplish some of those tasks, but the exact names of those endpoints are not specified.
+Students completing the [additional 519 activities](#additional-requirements-for-519-students) must add endpoints to accomplish some of those tasks, and the specifics are indicated above.

 ---
 ## Error Handling: Bad Server

 Since you control the machine that is running both the server application and the database, there is not much we will force you to worry about for server-side errors.
-There are two errors that your program must handle gracefully.
+There are, however, two errors that your program must handle gracefully.
 1. The server is started with a port that is not a positive integer.
-If the server is started with a command such as `$ python runserver.py notaport`, it should display a meaningful error message and exit with status code `1`.
+If the server is started with a command such as `$ python runserver.py notaport`, it should display a meaningful error message and exit.
 1. The database file does not exist.
-If the server attempted to open the `lux.sqlite` file but the file does not exist (or otherwise cannot be opened), your program should display a meaningful error message and exit with status code `1`.
+If the server attempted to open the `lux.sqlite` file but the file does not exist (or otherwise cannot be opened), your program should display a meaningful error message and exit.

 ---
 ## Error Handling: Bad Client